songyihong/net-user/README.md

 Alias for `usernames(cb)`.

 ### nu.netUser([name,] cb)
-Fetch the account information of the named user.
+Fetches the account information of the named user.
 - **`name`**: {string} The username.
   Optional.
 If not supplied, the call becomes an alias for `usernames(cb)`.
   If supplied but contains invalid characters, an assertion will be thrown.